 Redhall is a mental health service based in an award winning walled garden/six acre estate in Edinburgh.
-In a beautiful outdoor setting we promote recovery from mental health difficulties through the medium of organic gardening, conservation, team working and IT/admin work.
+In a beautiful outdoor setting we promote recovery from mental ill health through therapeutic horticulture including organic gardening, conservation and team working.
+We also offer training in IT.
 There is a strong group work emphasis, staff work with the people attending our service to develop and maintain the garden, plant nursery and estate which is open to the public on weekdays and occasional weekends.
 Duties also include key working responsibilities, supporting our service users with their personal development plans.

 Applications are welcome from people who have experienced mental health difficulties.
 A PVG check is required for this post, along with a Right to Work in the UK check.
 Candidates will also be required to provide proof of qualifications declared on the application form

 Closing date for all applications is 12.00 noon, Monday 15th October 2018.

 Interviews will take place on Wednesday 24th October 2018.

 Application forms, job descriptions and guidelines are available to download from our website www.samh.org.uk.
 Please note that your application should be completed electronically and emailed back to email@example.com, no other form of application will be accepted.Closing Date: October 15, 2018 Interview Date: Wednesday, 24 October, 2018

 To work as part of the Greener Kirkcaldy team to support the volunteers who develop and maintain our community garden and orchard at Ravenscraig Walled Gardens in Kirkcaldy.

 Ravenscraig Community Orchard was planted in 2012, and shares Ravenscraig Walled Garden with allotments and other community growing projects.
 Greener Kirkcaldy manages the orchard plus a large training allotment within the Walled Garden.
 We run volunteer gardening sessions 2 days per week, and organise workshops and events at the Gardens.
 The objectives of the project are to provide